EdSaucis/COVID-SAFE-network-app/README.md

 - block_duration: the amount of time that a user will be locked out of the program after failing login more than three times.

-2. Start up a client (can be done multiple at the same time): python3 client.py <server_ip> <server_port> <client_udp_port>
+2. Start up a client (multiple clients can run at the same time): python3 client.py <server_ip> <server_port> <client_udp_port>
 - server_ip: the ip address of the server being connected to
 - server_port: the port number of the server being connected to